matterpoll/matterpoll/README.md

 Poll Settings provider further customisation, e.g. `/poll "Is Matterpoll great?"
 "Of course" "In any case" "Definitely" --progress --anonymous`.
 The available Poll Settings are:
 - `--anonymous`: Don't show who voted for what at the end
 - `--progress`: During the poll, show how many votes each answer option got
+- `--public-add-option`: Allow all users to add additional options

+## Localization

+Matterpoll supports localization of user specify messages.
+The currently supported languages are:
+- English
+- France
+- German
+- Japanese

 ## Troubleshooting